giantswarm/docs/sources/guides/mysql-backup.md

 The example shows how the Docker image you created, tested locally and pushed to the registry is now used as a component inside a service definition.
 The `service_name` and `component_name` values are only examples, you can chose your own here.
 The `image` key needs as a value the complete image name you used when pushing your Docker image to the registry.

 The `env` key of the component definition gets the familiar environment variable definitions that are needed for the backup script working in the container.

-With two exceptions: the variables for IP address and port of the MySQL server (`MYSQL_PORT_3306_TCP_ADDR` and `MYSQL_PORT_3306_TCP_PORT`) are missing.
-We don't have to declare them manually.
-In fact, we couldn't, since we can never now before starting an application on which machine it will run and via what IP address it will be available.
+Worth a special note: We use two variables in the configuration file, `$mysqldb` and `$mysqlpass` which you can detect by the `$` prefix.
+These help you to prevent repeating yourself in the config and also save you from setting a password in a file which you might want to upload into a versionb control system.
+We show you how to replace these variables in a minute.

-This is taken care of through the `dependency` definition.
-The `mysql-archiver` component is made to depend on the `db/mysql` service/component, aliased as `mysql`, with exposed port 3306.
-As a result, the environment variables named `MYSQL_PORT_3306_TCP_ADDR` and `MYSQL_PORT_3306_TCP_PORT` are declared when the component is started.
+Pay special attention to the `dependencies` definition.
+The `archiver` component is made to depend on the `db/mysql` component, aliased as `mysql`, with exposed port 3306.
+As a result, the environment variables named `MYSQL_PORT_3306_TCP_ADDR` and `MYSQL_PORT_3306_TCP_PORT`, which we already talked about above, are declared when the component is started.

-### Start your application
+### Starting your application

 If you already had the application created on Giant Swarm and you now modified it to contain the archiver component, you will have to delete this app using `swarm delete <application>`.
 Note that this results in the __loss of all data__ in your containers and volumes of that application (That's why we do all this in the first place, isn't it?).